DETAILED ACTION

 In analogous art, Brock discloses wherein the processor is further configured to execute the one or more instructions to: transmit, to the server, a request to create the chat room corresponding to the program ID when no information about the chat room is obtained from the server in response to the request (see Brock; column 9 lines 7-12 and column 10 lines 13-18; Brock discloses a presence of a chat room for a particular show is optional and a chat link may not be provided.
 In particular, the chat room may, in fact, be created upon request of a chat client to chat about a particular show.
 If there is no interest in chatting about a particular show, the server will not create a chat room for that show.
 In other words, when no interest has been shown yet for a particular show, “no information about the chat room is obtained from the server” and a client may request a chat room be created for the show), and

-obtain, in response to the request, information about the created chat room from the server (see Brock; column 10 lines 4-6 and 11-14; Brock discloses the server response includes instructions to the set-top box identifying the chat server.
+obtain, in response to the request, information about the chat room created from the server (see Brock; column 10 lines 4-6 and 11-14; Brock discloses the server response includes instructions to the set-top box identifying the chat server.
 The chat room is created upon request).

-Therefore, it would have been obvious to a person of ordinary skill in the art, at the time the invention was made, to incorporate the feature of creating a chat room as taught by Brock into the combined system of Richman, DeWeese and Casey in order to provide the benefit of efficiency by shows having chat rooms based on user interest and reducing the number of chat rooms that must be service by the chat server (see Brock; column 9 lines 16-18 and column 10 lines 14-16).
+Therefore, it would have been obvious to a person of ordinary skill in the art, at the time the invention was made, to incorporate the feature of creating a chat room as taught by Brock into the combined system of Casey and DeWeese in order to provide the benefit of efficiency by shows having chat rooms based on user interest and reducing the number of chat rooms that must be service by the chat server (see Brock; column 9 lines 16-18 and column 10 lines 14-16).

 Claims 5 and 15 are rejected under 35 U.S.C.
-103 as being unpatentable over Richman (U.S. 2021/0235156 A1) in view of DeWeese et al. (U.S. 2005/0262542 A1) and Casey et al. (U.S. 2009/0063645 A1), as applied in claims 6 and 16 above, and further in view of Stinson, III et al. (U.S. 2012/0174157 A1).
+103 as being unpatentable over Casey et al. (U.S. 2009/0063645 A1) in view of DeWeese et al. (U.S. 2005/0262542 A1), as applied in claims 6 and 16 above, and further in view of Stinson, III et al. (U.S. 2012/0174157 A1).

 In analogous art, Stinson discloses wherein the chat room corresponding to the program ID is among one or more chat rooms and the processor is further configured to execute the one or more instructions to: control display of a chat room list including the one or more chat rooms (see Stinson; paragraph 0091; Stinson discloses a chat room user interface that displays a listing of chat rooms including a currently active room),